Coffee Roaster Review

 To be fair, everything about the gameplay makes sense.
 Once you've played a few games, you probably won't need the step-by-step reference anymore.
 But if you're anything like me, those first few games will likely be confusing.
 Some of the steps are also easy to forget, which I've done way too many times...

 For these reasons, Coffee Roaster isn't a good choice as your first solo board game, especially if you aren't a hardcore gamer.
 (For that, I highly recommend Grove instead, which I've previously reviewed.)
-It's a good next step, though!
+It's a good next step up, though!

 Game Experience